life0fun/omdotster/om/readme.md

      :output-to "helloworld.js"
     }

-To find externs for popular js libs, go to closure-compiler repository at
+To find externs files for popular js libs, go to closure-compiler repository.
+For example, you can download jquery externs from there.

   https://code.google.com/p/closure-compiler/source/browse/#git%2Fcontrib%2Fexterns

 For more information, read